trungleduc/jupyter_app_launcher/docs/source/index.rst

-jupyter_app_launcher - A JupyterLab extension to create custom launcher entries.
+jupyter_app_launcher
 =================================================================================

+   Custom launcher entries for JupyterLab.

 Version: |release|

-**jupyter_app_launcher** aims to help users customize the JupyterLab launcher with a simple YAML file.
-Users can add custom entries entry to the launcher in order to:
+**jupyter_app_launcher** helps users customize the JupyterLab launcher with a simple YAML file.
+Users can add custom entries to the launcher to:

-- Create a predefined notebook or markdown file.
+- Open a predefined notebook or markdown file.
 - Render a notebook in dashboard mode
 - Open a notebook with Voila
+- Start a local process and open the defined URL.
-- Open a local/remote URL.
+- Open a remote URL.

 .. figure:: images/launcher-app.gif